 Don’t ask

-How you struggled up, out of their dung,
+How you struggled up, out of the dung,

-To stand attention ‘fore these hoards of closed minded dolts.
+To stand attention ‘fore hoards of closed minded dolts.

 Don’t tell